mcellteam/mcell/libmcell/documentation/generated/classes.rst

 * | **variable_rate**: List[List[float]] = None
   | Variable rate is applicable only for irreversible reactions.
 Members fwd_rate and rev_rate
   | must not be set.
 The array passed as this argument must have as its items a pair of floats (time, rate).

+* | **is_intermembrane_surface_reaction**: bool = False
+  | Then set to true, this is a special type of surface-surface reaction that
+  | allows for two surface molecules to react when they are on different geometrical objects.
+  | This support is limited for now, the reaction rule must be in the form of A + B -> C + D
+  | where all reactants and products must be surface molecules and
+  | their orientation must be 'any' (default).

 Methods: